harvardnlp/harvardnlp.github.io/NamedTensor2.md

         self.fc2 = nn.Linear(500, 10)
 {% endhighlight %}

-The standard implementation is here (where I have added size comments).
-The code is pretty clean, it is a strain line of applying modules one after the other.
-The dimensions mostly line up along the way.
+The standard implementation is here.
+The code is pretty clean, it is a straight line of applying modules one after the other.
+The dimensions mostly line up along the way, but perhaps that was decided because this is the most standard example.

 {% highlight python %}